awgn/cat/README.md

 ### What is cat?

-Cat is a C++14 functional library inspired by category theory and the Haskell language.
+Cat is a C++14 functional library inspired by category theory and Haskell language.
 The purpose of cat is to provide utility functions and type classes to enable the functional programming paradigm in C++.

 ### Rationale

-The purpose of the Cat library is twofold:
+The purpose of Cat library is twofold:

-* it provides utility classes and functions that enable the functional programming paradigm in C++.
+* to provide utility classes and functions that enable the functional programming paradigm in C++.
-* it implements an extensible framework of type classes to attain a better reusability of code through the principles of category theory.
+* to implement an extensible framework of type classes to attain a better reusability of code through the principles of category theory.

 ### Features

 The Cat library:

 * is lightweight.
 Each function and object shipped with the library takes advantage of modern C++ features, such as `constexpr` constructs, movability, perfect forwarding, etc.
-* is written in portable C++14 without using macro black-magic, whereas template meta-programming is limited only to the implementation of type traits.
+* is written in portable C++14 without macro black-magic, whereas template meta-programming is restricted only to the implementation of type traits.
-* extends the standard type traits with a set specifically tailored to generic and functional programming (e.g. `is_container`, `is_associative_container`, `function_type`, `function_arity`, `return_type`, `is_callable` to mention a few).
+* implements type traits tailored for generic and functional programming (e.g. `is_container`, `is_associative_container`, `function_type`, `function_arity`, `return_type`, `is_callable` to mention a few).
 * provides utilities, like callable wrappers, which enable functional composition and currying on-top-of any kind of callable types (including `std::bind` expressions and generic lambdas).
 * provides functions that operate on `std::tuple` and generic containers.
-* provides utilities that allow for perfect forwarding from L/R value containers by means of `forward_as` or with the iterator adaptor `forward_iterator`.
+* provides utilities that enable perfect forwarding from L/R value containers by means of `forward_as` and `forward_iterator`.
 * includes an extensible framework for building type classes and provides the implementation of the following ones:
     * Functor